aquilaalba/webclgl/README.md

 <h2>Javascript Library for GPGPU computing</h2>
 WebCLGL use WebGL specification for interpreter the code.<br />
-First version of the algorithm created in 2013 is stored in Google Code.
+First version of the algorithm created in 2013 is hosted in Google Code.
 In this WebGL is used like OpenCL for GPGPU calculus using the traditional Render To Texture technique. <br />

 Features: <br />
-- Basic GPU numeric calculous. <br />
+- Basic numerical calculus on GPU. <br />
 - WebGL graphics allowing write multiple shaders, interconnect and save arguments. <br />
 - WebCLGL handle any WebGL operation preparing all the neccesary (buffers and programs initialization, vertex/fragment programs buffers interconnection, Renders to texture, etc... reducing the time for write any type of advanced shaders. <br />